ATuray77/flatiron-phase3-cli-project/README.md

 [3] The 'get name' function is defined here.
 This handles the prompting to get user input of their name [4] The 'clear_screen' function defined here, handles the clearing of the screen when the cli.py is ran.
 This    function presents a cleared and uncluttered screen for user inputs
 [5] The 'get_car' function is defined and execued here.
 This handles the collects the user's input and retrieval of car information
+[6] The 'handle_login' function handles customer login [7] The 'add_a_car' function handles new customer adding new car to the database

 ## migration
 The migration folder contains the migration history and other critical configuration files that are mofified for the movement of data to and from the database.